alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 > <https://pypi.org/project/ethos-u-vela/>.
 > The source code is hosted on <https://review.mlplatform.org/plugins/gitiles/ml/ethos-u/ethos-u-vela/>.

-> **Note:** Using the 22.11 versions of software dependencies will require Vela to be at least version 3.6.0
+> **Note:** The correct version of Vela should be used and this depends on the versions of software dependencies used
 > or you may encounter issues when trying to run applications on different variants of Ethos-U NPUs.
+> See <https://review.mlplatform.org/plugins/gitiles/ml/ethos-u/ethos-u> for more details of which versions align.

 The Vela compiler is a tool that can optimize a neural network model into a version that can run on an embedded system containing an *Ethos-U* NPU.